Psychology Courses After 12th - Eligibility, Duration & Top Institutes

 • Minimum of 55 per cent in class 12

-• The university-specific entrance exam for psychology after the 12th.
+• The university-specific entrance exam for psychology after 12th.

 Also Read: MA in Psychology

-A dual degree psychology programme is an integrated BA and MA Clinical Psychology degree offered by the Amity Institute of Psychology and Applied Sciences, Noida.
-It is a four-and-a-half-year-long undertaking that sees students through their higher education journey and puts them on the path toward a career as a clinical psychologist.
+A BA MA dual degree programme combines both the degree in clinical psychology, offered by the Amity Institute of Psychology and Applied Sciences, Noida.
+This combined four-and-a-half-year-long programme provides students with the comprehensive education necessary for a career as a clinical psychologist.

-• Students must secure a minimum of 55 per cent in class 12 with science.
+• Students must secure a minimum of 55 per cent in class 12 with a science background.

-• They need to pass the entrance exam of the respective colleges.
+• They need to pass the entrance exam of the respective colleges or universities.

-On the other hand, there are also various graduate and postgraduate diploma programmes in specialised branches of psychology.
-The eligibility criteria and psychology courses after 12th fees vary depending on the institute and the specific psychology domain.
+Additionally, there are various graduate and postgraduate diploma programmes available in specialised areas of psychology.
+The eligibility and fees for these programmes vary by institute and specialisation.

 Eligibility- Students who have passed 10+2 or equivalent with science.